Kingmoballs/CorporateTreasuryPlatform/docs/uat-scenarios.md

 ### UAT-04: Sessions and refresh rotation

-Log in from two clients, list sessions, refresh one session, attempt to reuse its older refresh token, revoke another session, and test logout-all.
+Log in from two controlled API clients with independent cookie jars, list sessions, refresh one session, capture and attempt to reuse its older cookie value in the test harness, revoke another session, and test logout-all.
+Confirm that normal browser application code cannot read the HttpOnly cookie.

 Expected: refresh rotates; reuse triggers the configured security response; revoked sessions cannot refresh.